The Fear Merchants: Plot

 The Bureau intercepts Raven's call and dispatches Gilbert to deal with him.
-Gilbert uses a large spider to frighten Raven into insanity before Steed and Peel arrive.
+Gilbert uses a giant spider to frighten Raven into insanity before Steed and Peel arrive.
 Realising the role of the Bureau in the attacks, Steed poses as a businessman and meets with Pemberton, Voss and Gilbert to hire them.
-However, a secret lie detector test conducted on Steed during the interview means that the Bureau does not believe his cover story.
+However, a secret lie detector test conducted on Steed during the interview means the Bureau does not believe his cover story.
 Steed attempts to break through to Raven in his rare moments of sanity and realises that he suffers from arachnophobia, leading Steed also to work out that the other executives had crippling fears, namely being in wide open spaces for Meadows, mice for Fox, speed for Crawley and birds for White.

 Gilbert attempts to kill Steed in a quarry but is unsuccessful.
 The two men fight, and Gilbert is crushed by his own excavator.
 With Gilbert missing, Pemberton and Voss decide to play along with Steed's cover story and kidnap Mrs Peel, whom Steed had identified as the rival to his cover identity.
 At the Bureau's headquarters, Pemberton demands Steed's whereabouts from Mrs Peel and threatens to use weaknesses from her questionnaire answers against her.
-However, the testing determines that Peel has a high fear index, meaning she is not easily scared like the others and so Pemberton instead resorts to threatening torture.
+However, the testing determines that Peel has a high fear index, meaning she is not easily scared like the others, and so Pemberton instead resorts to threatening torture.
 Steed, finding that Peel is gone, heads to the Bureau also.

 A confrontation ensues, leading to Steed identifying Pemberton as having a crippling fear of the dark.
 Steed breaks the lights, and Voss and Pemberton are incapacitated in the subsequent fight.
 Returning to Mrs Peel's home, Steed and Peel celebrate their victory.